aconetwork/Website/content/posts/2025/12-win-shortcuts.en.md

    {{< figure src="/images/other/win10/Win10en_-_file_manager_-_chrome_rmb_-_send_to_-_desktop_create_btn.jpeg" >}}

    - Right mouse button click on the desired element and then left mouse button click on the `Create shortcut`.
+If folder is protected you will see an error window and with left mouse button click `Yes` button if you want to create shortcut on the desktop instead but if you want to cancel the progress, left mouse button click on `No`.

    {{< figure src="/images/other/win10/Win10en_-_file_manager_-_chrome_rmb_-_create_shortcut_btn.jpeg" >}}
+   {{< figure src="/images/other/win10/Win10en_-_file_manager_-_chrome_rmb_-_create_shortcut_btn_-_error_yes.jpeg" title="Protected folder error" >}}

    **To see the `Send to` and `Create shortcut` in `Windows 11` first you need to left mouse button click on the `Show more options` button.**